synthe-x/contracts/docs/LAUNCH.md

 ## Launch Schedule

-### Week0 - Week4: Beta Phase
+### Deployment: 1 Apr

+Beta Launch for whitelisted users
 Once the contracts are audited.
 We will launch beta to all users.
-High esSYX rewards, will start unlocking after TGE
+High esSYX rewards

-### Week4: Mainnet Launch
+### Mainnet Launch: 14 April

-After 4 weeks of beta phase, or reaching $1M in TVL [whichever comes earlier], we will make the beta public and launch start marketing efforts
+After 2 weeks of beta phase, we will make the beta public

-### Week8: DAO Launch
+### DAO Launch: 31 May

+#### Crowdsale
-Will start with Presale in 3 phases
+Will start with Presale in 2 phases

+- Crowdsale 1: 31 May

-- Round 1: 5% tokens, $0.02/SYX, 12 weeks cliff, 36 weeks linear release
+5% tokens, $0.02/SYX, 12 weeks lockup, 5% release at unlock, 48 weeks linear release

+- Crowdsale 2: 30 June

-- Round 2: 6% tokens, $0.03/SYX, 8 weeks cliff, 24 weeks linear release
+6% tokens, $0.03/SYX, 8 weeks lockup, 5% release at unlock, 24 weeks linear release
-- Round 3: 6% tokens, $0.035/SYX, 8 weeks cliff, 24 weeks linear release

-After 8 weeks, TGE Launching $SYX token.
-Will have LP rewards
+#### TGE: Public Sale: 31 Aug

+TGE launching $SYX token, bootstrapping liquidity with a public sale

+6% tokens, $0.045/SYX, 0 lockup,

+- Launch of LP rewards
+Provide LP and earn SYX tokens

+#### Governance

 Launching on-chain governance.
+Use esSYX to create proposals and vote on the,

-### Week16: User Growth
+### Growth

 - Atomic DEX launch
 - Perps launch
 - Options launch

-## Release

-We will start releasing esSYX from Week0 from SyntheX contract. esSYX will be scheduled to launch at Week8.
-Every week we reduce the lockup period by one week, till lockup period is one week.

-### TGE

-At TGE, esSYX will have 1 month of lockup period, and 1 month of unlock period; So that

-### After TGE

-2 months after TGE, when all reward tokens are released, lockup period will be reduced to 1 week, with unlock period of 1 week